Symmetry and stability of orientationally ordered collective motions of self-propelled, semiflexible filaments: Results

-Changing the system size $L_x$ does not seem to have any significant effect on the typical time scales needed to reach long-range orientational order ($t_*$) or to reach the LRO active polar steady state ($\tau$) (Supplemental Material Fig.~S5 \cite{SI}).
+Changing the system size $L_x$ does not seem to have any significant effect on the typical time scales needed to reach long-range orientational order ($t_*$) or to reach the LRO active polar steady state ($\tau$) (Appendix \ref{Appendix D} Fig.~\ref{lx}).
 The plateau values of the polar order seen in Fig.~\ref{fig:steady_state_plots}\textbf{B} are also seen not to depend significantly on $\phi$ and $L_x$.
-We additionally note that incorporating anisotropic friction into the Brownian dynamics model \cite{Betterton} does not qualitatively change our results, as seen in the Supplemental Material Fig.~S2 \cite{SI}.
+We additionally note that incorporating anisotropic friction into the Brownian dynamics model \cite{Betterton} does not qualitatively change our results, as seen in Appendix \ref{Appendix C} Fig.~\ref{fig:aniso}.